TestRunnerSRL/OoT-Randomizer-Wiki/FAQ---Broken-Seed.md

 ### Link's House:
 #### Stuck beside bed
-* Tilt the Control Stick to make Link move.
-Move him out the door and you will reach Kokiri Forest.
+* Tilt the Control Stick to move around.
+Go through the door and you will reach Kokiri Forest.
 The game gets much easier from there.

 ### Hyrule Field
 #### Open grottos without Bombs